NeuroDesk/neurodesk.github.io/content/en/docs/Neurodesktop/Troubleshooting.md

 If it still does not work, please report the problem and we will do our best to help you:

 1. Copy some text from your host computer (CTRL+C, or Command+C)
-2. Open the Mousepad text editor in Neurodesktop (Start button --> "Accessories" ----> "Mousepad")
+2. Open the Mousepad text editor in Neurodesktop (Start button &rarr; "Accessories" &rarr; "Mousepad")
-3. Try to paste the text using the menu option "Edit" --> "Paste"
+3. Try to paste the text using the menu option "Edit" &rarr; "Paste"
 4. Try to paste the text again using CTRL+V
 5. If you don't have one already, please create a Github account [here](https://github.com/signup)
 6. Go to our discussion forum [here](https://github.com/orgs/NeuroDesk/discussions)